--1.
-The wind turbine must ensure the safety of the wind turbine regarding the following items, even if the electrical power network is lost.

-- (1) Measures to automatically shut down in the event of a loss of electrical power network - (2) Maintenance of a safe state until the electrical power network returns
+- -1.
+The wind turbine must ensure the safety of the wind turbine regarding the following items, even if the electrical power network is lost. - Measures to automatically shut down in the event of a loss of electrical power network - (2) Maintenance of a safe state until the electrical power network returns - -2.

--2.
 Regarding -1.
-(2) above, it shall be ensured as a design load case to be applied to the integrated load analysis by considering the DLC6.2 specified in JIS C 1400:2017^[J-01].

--3.
-In order to satisfy the requirements of -1. above, when the control of the wind turbine will be continued by using power backup in the event of the electrical power network loss, DLC6.2 may be omitted from the design load cases to be applied to the integrated load analysis by satisfying all the requirements shown in 5.4.2.
+(2) above, it shall be ensured as a design load case to be applied to the integrated load analysis by considering the DLC6.2 specified in JIS C 1400:2017^[J-01]. - -3.
+In order to satisfy the requirements of -1. above, when the control of the wind turbine will be continued by using power back-up in the event of the electrical power network loss, DLC6.2 may be omitted from the design load cases to be applied to the integrated load analysis by satisfying all the requirements shown in 5.4.2. - -4.
+When DLC6.2 is omitted from the design load cases applied to the integrated load analysis in accordance with -3. above, a test showing that the system using a power back-up operates as assumed in the design must be conducted before the start of operation, and a report must be made to ClassNK using time-series data on the operation of related equipment such as the yaw control equipment and power back-up.
+The test plan for this testing must be submitted to ClassNK for approval before the test is conducted.